On the Concentration of the Minimizers of Empirical Risks: Applications

 \begin{remark} In the Euclidean case, the quantity $\| \rho \|_{\psi_1} $ can be bounded by

-(see Preliminaries or \cite{zajkowski2019norms}) so that the condition $\|\rho\|_{\psi_1} < + \infty$ is met for sub-exponential random variables.
+(see Preliminaries) so that the condition $\|\rho\|_{\psi_1} < + \infty$ is met for sub-exponential random variables.
 In Hilbert spaces, this condition is however more subtle to grasp.
-Some examples of random functions fulfilling this condition are given in \cite[Proposition 5.3]{lei2020convergence} \end{remark}
+Some examples of random functions fulfilling this condition are given by \citet[Proposition 5.3]{lei2020convergence} \end{remark}

 \begin{remark} When $\Msp = \Xsp$ is further restricted to be an Euclidean space $\Msp = \Xsp = \R^d$ and endowed with the usual $\ell_2$ norm, the bound of Corollary \ref{cor:bound_hadamard} can be compared with straight calculations.
 In this context, the unique barycenter is $\phi_* = \E_\mu[X]$ (in the Pettis integral sense) and the empirical one $\widehat{\phi} = (1/n)\sum_{i=1}^n X_i$.
-The concentration property of sub-exponential variable gives
+The concentration property of sub-exponential variables gives that for any $\delta > 0$

-with high probability $1-\delta$.
-Moreover, further computations shows that
+holds with high probability $1-\delta$.
+Moreover, further computations show that

 The concentration in probability and expectation obtained via Corollary \ref{cor:bound_hadamard} are therefore optimal up to universal constants. \end{remark}